-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Three month period ended December 31, 2017 and 2016 (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Six months period ended March 31, 2018 and 2017 (Unaudited)

 m) Revenue

 Revenue arises from the sale of goods and the rendering of services.
 It is measured by reference to the fair value of consideration received or receivable, excluding sales taxes, rebates, and trade discounts.
 The Group often enters into sales transactions involving a range of the Group's products and services, for example for the delivery of battery systems and related services.
 The Group applies the revenue recognition criteria set out below to each separately identifiable component of the sales transaction.
 The consideration received from these multiple-component transactions is allocated to each separately identifiable component in proportion to its relative fair value.